AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-OneVsAll.new(maxNumberOfIterations: integer, learningRate: number, targetCost: number): ModelObject
+OneVsAll.new(maxNumberOfIterations: integer, useNegativeOneBinaryLabel: boolean, targetCost: number): ModelObject
 ```

 #### Parameters:

 * maxNumberOfIterations: How many times should the model needed to be trained.

-* learningRate: The speed at which the model learns.
-Recommended that the value is set between (0 to 1).
+* useNegativeOneBinaryLabel: Set whether or not if the incorrect label uses -1 instead of 0

 * targetCost: The cost at which the model stops training.